PiNet/PiNet/README.md

 The script will launch and you will be presented with a few options.

 Select full install to set everything up.
 This can take anywhere form 30 mins to 3 hours

-When asked about NBD or NFS.
-It is recommended to use NBD.
-NBD uses 40% of the network bandwidth that NFS uses, but must be recompressed every time a change is made.
-It is easy to later switch back and forth with ```NBD-options```

 Next create your users with ```Manage-users``` or using ```adduser``` in the commandline